 We’ll provide you with the tools and processes necessary to recover your data and restore the hard drive to working condition.

-Before we start, it should be noted that in any instance where your drive has suffered data loss (this includes existing data that has become inaccessible), recovering your data is the first priority.
+But before we get to the actual fixes, we should warn you that in any instance where your drive has suffered data loss (this includes existing data that has become inaccessible), recovering your data is the first priority.
 Why?
 Because any action taken on the drive, including fixes, has a risk of making the data permanently unrecoverable.
 So, if you value the data on the drive, recover it first and then fix the drive.

-❗️ Here are some of the most common scenarios, along with our recommendation of what to do in each case:
+❗️ Outside of connection issues, corrupted drives can fail for many different reasons.
+Here are some of the scenarios we see most often, along with our recommendation for what to do in each case:

 - The file or directory is corrupted and unreadable.
-Often displayed when trying to open, copy, or move specific files or folders due to file system corruption, and is also presented as Error 1392.
+Often displayed when trying to open, copy, or move specific files or folders due to file system corruption1, and is also presented as Error 13922.
 Recover the data first, then run CHKDSK to repair file system errors.
 If the affected files are on the system drive, use SFC and DISM to repair damaged Windows files.

 - The partition has converted to RAW, and Windows wants to format.
 Another indication of file system corruption.
 Windows reads it as RAW because it cannot detect a working file system.
 Recover the data with data recovery software, then restore the partition with TestDisk or format the drive with a new, healthy file system.